Mayoralty of John Lindsay

-John Lindsay served as the 103rd Mayor of New York City from January 1, 1966, to December 31, 1973.
-His mayoralty presided over a rising budget from below $5 billion to almost $10 billion, high deficit spending, the reorganization of the city's government, a corruption investigation (Knapp Commission) into the New York City Police Department, and largescale union strikes.
+John Lindsay served as the 103rd Mayor of New York City from January 1, 1966, to January 1, 1974.
+His mayoralty presided over a rising budget from below $5 billion to almost $10 billion, high deficit spending, the reorganization of the city's government, a corruption investigation (Knapp Commission) into the New York City Police Department, and large scale union strikes.

 Lindsay's victory in the 1965 mayoral election with the Republican nomination and the support of the Liberal Party of New York made him New York City's first Republican mayor since Fiorello La Guardia.
 He won reelection in the 1969 mayoral election despite losing the Republican nomination.

 Tenure

 Approval

-Polling by Gallup in 1967, showed that 13% of people had an extremely favorable rating of John Lindsay, polling in 1968, showed that 17% of people had an extremely favorable rating of Lindsay, and polling in 1969, showed that 22% of people had an extremely favorable rating of Lindsay.
+Polling by Gallup in 1967 showed that 13% of people had an extremely favorable rating of John Lindsay, polling in 1968 showed that 17% of people had an extremely favorable rating of Lindsay, and polling in 1969 showed that 22% of people had an extremely favorable rating of Lindsay.

 Budget

-Lindsay vetoed the budget passed by the city council for the 1967-1967 fiscal year, but his veto was overridden by the city council.
+Lindsay vetoed the budget passed by the city council for the 1967-1968 fiscal year, but his veto was overridden by the city council.
 He vetoed budget cuts made by the city council for the 1968-1969 fiscal year, but his veto was overridden.
-The city council passed a budget for the 1969-1970 fiscal year that $313,000 higher than what was requested by Lindsay.
+The city council passed a budget for the 1969-1970 fiscal year that was $313,000 higher than what was requested by Lindsay.

-Lindsay attempted to reduce and balance the city's budget during 1971 by firing 2,800 people, with him threatening to fire over 90,000 people unless the city was given aid from the state government, reducing funding, and increasing taxes.
+Lindsay attempted to reduce and balance the city's budget during 1971 by firing 2,800 people, while threatening to fire over 90,000 people unless the city was given aid from the state government, reducing funding, and increasing taxes.
 However, the resulting budget was $9.2 billion and called for the borrowing of over $360 million although the proposed budget would later be reduced to $9.13 billion.
 Lindsay later reduced the budget by $377.2 million to avoid layoffs.
 The city council later voted thirty-four to one, with two abstaining, to accept a $8.56 billion budget.

 Comptroller Abraham Beame stated that Lindsay had less control over budget spending than any other mayor of New York City and criticized Lindsay's budget cuts.
 In 1973, Lindsay signed legislation that pushed back budgetary deadlines.